Hinduism in Tamil Nadu: Ancient period

 Tolkappiyam, possibly the most ancient of the extant Sangam works, dated between the 3rd century BCE and 5th century CE glorified Thirumal and Murugan as the favoured god of the Tamils.
 According to Kamil Zvelebil, Vishnu was considered ageless (The god who stays for ever) and the Supreme god of Tamils where as Murugan was considered young and a personal god of Tamils.

 Sangam literature mentions several Hindu gods and Vedic practices around Ancient Tamilakam.
 Tamilians considered the Vedas as a book of Righteousness and is used to perform Yagams or Velvi.
-Several kings have performed Vedic Sacrifices and prayed various gods of Hinduism.
+Several kings have performed Vedic Sacrifices and prayed to various gods of Hinduism.
 Ramachandran Nagaswamy an Indian historian, archaeologist and epigraphist states that Tamil Nadu was The Land of the Vedas and all Sangam people followed the Vedas.
 King Karikala Cholan is recognised as the greatest king of the Early Cholas.
 Karikala Cholan is mentioned in the poem 224 of Purananuru that he performed Vedic Rituals in the court of Righteousness where justice is well practiced after those conversant with proper custom.
 The text Purananuru further mentions that Cholas were the descendants of Lunar dynasty King Shibi Chakravarthi in poem 37, 39, 43 and 46.
 Tamils also prayed to Several Hindu gods such as Shiva, Vishnu, Brahma, Durga, Lakshmi, Indra, Varuna, Kartikeya, and even to Avatars of Vishnu like Varaha, Narasimha, Vamana, Parashurama, Rama, Balarama and Krishna and many other gods.
 The Sangam text Perumpāṇāṟṟuppaṭai states that Lord Vishnu Who took the Vamana Avatara is the father of the four faced Brahma who was born from Vishnu's navel and from Brahma came the Chola dynasty. the poem further mentions a Yūpa post (a form of Vedic altar) and a Brahmin village.
 Vedas are recited by these Brahmins, and even their parrots are mentioned in the poem as those who sing the Vedic hymns.
 The text states a temple for Vishnu in the city of Kanchi which is present even now, the lines 429 to 434 mention the town Thiruvekka and mentions the god Vishnu sleeping in a reclining pose.